 Valuable historical documents and works of art are on display in the keep.
 At night, the keep is illuminated to create a fantastic view of the castle.
-A not-to-be-missed spot when visiting Osaka.
+This is a not-to-be-missed spot when visiting Osaka.

-Umeda is one of Japan’s largest shopping and office districts, representing Osaka, spreading across Kita-ku, Osaka.
-Umeda operates as one of the main transport hubs for Osaka and has private railways that go to Kyoto and Kobe.
+Umeda is one of Japan’s largest shopping and office districts, located in Osaka, and spreading across Kita-ku.
+Umeda operates as one of the main transport hubs for the city and has private railways that go to Kyoto and Kobe.

 Street food in Dotonbori, Shinsaibashi-Suji Shopping Street